 It then makes sense to position the stages where most amplification (and/or equalisation) takes place as near to the source as possible, eg; a record-deck fitted with a RIAA preamp.
 In an electrically noisy environment, a higher output will sustain a comparably lower noise floor than a much smaller signal.
 The number of switches, cables and connectors that can degrade the signal is also reduced, many excellent integrated hi-fi preamp designs suffering as a consequence of having four or more friction contacts in the signal and feedback paths, apart from those between the cartridge and input socket.
 If this is unavoidable, use gold-on-gold contacts only, even though when new these can give a thermal EMF of 1-40µV each.
 Personal preference attempts to avoid mechanical switch contacts in any RIAA circuit.

-By necessity, given the low frequency gain of this stage (>55dB @ 50Hz, say), power supplies must be regulated and decent screening be employed, the object being to reduce supply ripple to 2mV, or much less, and hum signals on the input to <1µV.
+By necessity, given the low frequency gain of this stage (>55dB @ 50Hz, say), power supplies must be regulated and decent screening be employed, the object being to reduce supply ripple to 2mV, or much less, and hum signals on the input to <1µV (giving with a 1mV output a signal to noise ratio of -60dB).
 Mount the preamp as close to the arm as possible and the mains filter, transformer, bridge rec and smoother in the opposing corner, keeping mains and signal wiring as far apart and as short as possible.
 Return all earths to a single point, ideally at the preamp input, (spider or star) to prevent circulating currents and preferably use steel for screening.
 If the preamp ground is intended to be isolated, or 'lifted', experience suggests that an HF path via a 10n ceramic disc capacitor to adjacent metalwork is a good idea.
 The deck can then feed a power amp directly, if desired (via a volume control).
 When undertaking a 'mod' it can be helpful if it is understood that although a 600R phono line might suffice for most needs, an additional balanced one will cope with long runs.

 Some cartridge manufacturers specify a capacitive loading, usually of about 200pF, to simulate or account for a connecting cable.
 Some, like the Shure V15 Mk3, can require as much as 4-500pF.
 Ideally then, the frequency response would be flat from 30Hz to 8kHz.
 Beyond these limits the curve can deviate to ±3dB at 20kHz, with a ripple.

-The connecting media can easily influence the cartridge's sonic qualities.
-Residual capacitance in a high quality arm, like the SME series 4/5, would amount to some 140pF between conductors.
+The connecting media can easily influence the cartridges' sonic qualities, much like a guitars' pickup.
+Residual capacitance in a high quality arm, like the SME series 4/5, would amount to some 15pF (internal) and 140pF between cable conductors.
 Adding capacitance across a preamp input can reduce high frequency performance, result in peaking and even oscillation (an 'average' 4-5' connecting lead offering some 100pF per foot can resonate at about 10kHz with a 500mH load), but appears mostly to be a matter of taste, the average listener using an average to good system being unaware of any changes.
 At the same time, some padding boxes can introduce noise due to the switching elements involved, some efforts being truly shoddy examples of workmanship.